Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Importance-based Selection

 \subsection{Model-based Indicators}

 \paragraph{Overview}

 To avoid potential confusion, the model-based importance indicators discussed in this section are mainly categorized as three kinds: 1) uncertainty-based; 2) reward score-based; and 3) data model-based.
-Methods that employ training/inference losses, errors (metrics), and gradients, despite their involvement of the language model for importance sampling, are not included.
+Methods that employ training/inference losses, errors (metrics), and gradients are not included despite their involvement of the language model for importance sampling.

 \paragraph{Technical Details}